 Optionally, top your pie with whipped cream or vanilla ice cream when serving.

-Leftover pie can be kept at room temperature for 3-4 days, in a sealed container or tightly wrapped in foil.
+Leftover pie can be kept in the refrigerator for 3-4 days in a sealed container or tightly wrapped with foil.